Publication (Regulation 19) Consultation Monday 25 November, 2024 – Thursday 9 January, 2025

 What is a Local Plan?

-All Councils are legally required to write and consult on a Local Plan that decides where the new development that is needed for the next 15 years will be located, how development will be designed and managed and which areas will be protected from development.
+All councils are required to prepare a Local Plan that decides where new development will be located, how development will be designed and managed and which areas will be protected from development.

-The Plan must consider the amount of land required to support future jobs and provide new housing, and where any other development is needed.
-The Plan also details where any extra infrastructure is needed to support development, such as schools, green space, health services, public transport, cycle routes and highway improvements.
+The Plan must take into account how much land is needed to support future jobs and provide new housing and the extra infrastructure necessary to support development, such as schools, green space, health services, public transport, cycle routes and highway improvements.

-The Plan will go through two stages of consultation.
-This Issues & Preferred Options consultation is the first stage and the second stage is called the Publication Plan.
-It is then submitted to the Government and an independent Planning Inspector is appointed to carry out a public examination of the Plan.
-If the Planning Inspector concludes that the Plan has been correctly prepared, then it can be adopted by the Council.
-When adopted, the Plan is used to help decide planning applications, alongside a range of national policy and guidance.
+The Plan must go through two stages of consultation.
+The Plan is then submitted to the Government and an independent Planning Inspector is appointed to carry out a public examination of the Plan.
+If the Inspector concludes that the Plan has been correctly prepared, then it can be adopted by the council.

 Do we have a Local Plan in place now?